ComtriS/ytsearch/README.md

 To use this program you must first create an API key as shown by [this video.][2]
 You do not need to create an OAuth 2.0 client ID & secret, just an API key.

-Once you've created the API key copy it to the 'api-key.txt' file.
+Once you've created the API key set it locally with either:

+*NIX `export DEVELOPER_KEY="yourapikeygoeshere"`

+Windows: `set DEVELOPER_KEY="yourapikeygoeshere"`

 Lastly this program requires the `Google API Client Library for Python` Available from `pip` or `easy_install`.
 Complete installation [instructions are available here.][3]